 Question: Do you really need a business plan to get started?

 Short Answer: Absolutely!
-There’s a lot you don’t know when founding a business start-up.
+There’s a lot you don’t know when founding a startup business.
 That makes creating business plan feel like a guessing game.
 A business plan is the first step for a successful business start-up.
 You first need to establish a ‘game plan’ that maps out a road map of where you are, where you want to be and how you plan on getting there.
 History shows that some of the most successful initial business plans were drawn up on cocktail napkins!
 Once you jot down your ideas, contact the Cronin Law Firm business experts who can assist you in developing your plans and turn them into reality.

 Short answer: There are a variety of legal entities out there.
 Without a law degree and corporate law experience, it can be hard to tell the difference between a C corporation, an S corporation, and an LLC, a joint venture, or a partnership.
 Maybe you believe that you can just file a DBA to start your business.
 The more people, money, and risk involved in your business, the more likely incorporating will be best for your business start-up.
 However, every situation is different, and what may have worked for your friend who started a business, may not be the best choice for your business.
 The business attorneys at the Cronin Law Firm can help you consider your incorporation options and pick the structure best suited to your business plan.